- More than 2.3 million residents are enrolled in Medicare in Illinois.

 Although Medicare is funded and run by the federal government, enrollees can choose whether they want to receive their benefits directly from the federal government via Original Medicare or enroll in a Medicare Advantage plan offered by a private insurer, if such plans provide service in their area.
 There are pros and cons to Medicare Advantage and Original Medicare, and no single solution that works for everyone.

-There are Medicare Advantage plans for sale throughout Illinois, with plan availability ranging from 3 plans to 62 plans, depending on the county.
+There are Medicare Advantage plans for sale throughout Illinois, with plan availability ranging from 5 plans to 76 plans, depending on the county (most counties have at least 20 plans available as of 2022).

-22 percent of Medicare beneficiaries in Illinois were enrolled in Medicare Advantage plans as of 2018, compared with an average Medicare Advantage enrollment of 34 percent nationwide.
-But by July 2020, about 30 percent of the people with Medicare in Illinois — 683,567 people — had private coverage (as opposed to Original Medicare; that figure does not include people who had private plans to supplement Original Medicare).
+Twenty-two percent of Medicare beneficiaries in Illinois were enrolled in Medicare Advantage plans as of 2018, compared with an average Medicare Advantage enrollment of 34% nationwide.
+But by May 2022, about 38% of the people with Medicare in Illinois — 876,503 people — had private coverage (as opposed to Original Medicare; that figure does not include people who had private plans to supplement Original Medicare).

-The vast majority of those people are enrolled in Medicare Advantage plans, but there are also some Medicare beneficiaries with Medicare Cost plans in Illinois, accounting for some of the private plan enrollees.
-Nationwide, the percentage of private plan Medicare coverage enrollment had increased to 40 percent by mid-2020, so the increase in Illinois is in keeping with the national trend.
+The vast majority of those people are enrolled in Medicare Advantage plans, but there are also some Medicare beneficiaries with Medicare Cost plans in Illinois, accounting for a very small number of the private plan enrollees.
+Nationwide, the percentage of private plan Medicare coverage enrollment had increased to about 46% by 2022, so the increase in Illinois is in keeping with the national trend.

 Original Medicare does not limit out-of-pocket costs, so most enrollees maintain some form of supplemental coverage.
 More than half of Original Medicare beneficiaries nationwide receive their supplemental coverage through an employer-sponsored plan or Medicaid.
 But for those who don’t, Medigap plans (also known as Medicare supplement plans) are designed to pay some or all of the out-of-pocket costs (deductibles and coinsurance) that Medicare beneficiaries would otherwise have to pay themselves.